-Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
-Of course we can’t talk about all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Rolf Griffin Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
+Of course we can’t talk about all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Rolf Griffin Service Experts : what’s the difference between an air conditioner and an air handler?

-An air handler contains the equipment that moves the air throughout your home, called the blower.
+An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically set inside the home and operates with both the heating and cooling parts of your HVAC system.
-If you take a quick look at an air handler, it may closely resemble a furnace.
-Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s operating with.
+If you take a quick glance at an air handler, it might closely resemble a furnace.
+Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump

 Similar to how an air handler can work with an air conditioner, an air handler works as a team with your heat pump.
-Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler assists in moving all that heated or cooled air.
+Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This confuses some people, but it's not too complex and we're happy to explain the difference.
+This puzzles some of our customers, but it's not that complicated and we're happy to explain the difference.
 An air handler has the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.